 Preparation Guide:

-- Harvesting: Pick young bramble leaves in spring.
+- Harvesting: Pick young bramble shoots and leaves in spring.

 - Washing: Rinse thoroughly to remove any dirt.